 The Elastic APM Go Agent enables you to trace the execution of operations in your Go applications, sending performance metrics and errors to the Elastic APM server.
 It has built-in support for popular frameworks and toolkits, like Gorilla and Gin, as well as support for instrumenting Go’s built-in net/http, database/sql drivers.
 The Agent also offers an API Documentation for custom instrumentation.

 The Agent includes instrumentation modules for Supported Technologies, each providing middleware or wrappers for recording interesting events, such as incoming HTTP requests, outgoing HTTP requests, and database queries.

-To collect data for outgoing HTTP requests,
+To collect data for outgoing HTTP requests, instrument an

 http.Transport using module/apmhttp.

 To collect data about database queries, use module/apmsql,

 which provides instrumentation for well known database drivers.

 In order to connect transactions with related spans and errors, and propagate traces between services (distributed tracing),